Click for ALL Micropigmentation (Semi Permanent Make-Up) clinics in the UK & Ireland registered and verified by Consulting Room.

 Before and After Pictures

-Before (left) and After (right), lash defining on a male.
+Before and After, lash defining on a male.

-Before (left) and After (right), full lip tint on a female.
+Before and After, full lip tint on a female.

-Before (left) and After (right), the complete look on a female.
+Before and After, the complete look on a female.

 Photographs above courtesy of Natural Enhancement (UK) Ltd